Yauri, Nigeria

-Yauri is a Local Government Area in Kebbi State, northwestern Nigeria.
+Yauri is a town and Local Government Area in Kebbi State, northwestern Nigeria.
 It is the location of the Yauri Emirate, one of the smallest historical emirates in Northern Nigeria.
 In 1972, the population of the division was about 112,000 people inhabiting a land area of about 1306 sqmi and scattered over six major districts.

 Demographics

 Yauri's ethnic groups include Shangawa, Gungawa, Dukawa, Kamberi, Hausa people, Nupe, Yoruba and Kanuri.
 However, the predominance of Hausa's in the socio-political structure of northern Nigeria has gradually increased the transformation of some of the dominant ethnic groups in Yauri to become Hausanized.
 Today, the Hausa people constitute the governing class of Yauri.

 The Reshe people consider Yauri to be their ancient city.

 Today, the Hausa language is the main language.